ElGuillermo/HLL_CRCON_Forbid_role/README.md

 ## Install
 - Log into your CRCON host machine using SSH and enter these commands (one line at at time) :

-(If you already have installed any other "custom tools", you can skip the first part)
+First part (if you already have installed any other "custom tools" from ElGuillermo, you can skip this part)

-First part
 ```shell
 cd /root/hll_rcon_tool
 wget https://raw.githubusercontent.com/ElGuillermo/HLL_RCON_restart/refs/heads/main/restart.sh